UCLALibrary/pt-tools/README.md

 # pt-tools

 This is a Go command line program that will allow listing and interacting with a Pairtree without knowing anything about the Pairtree’s internal structure.
-When using pt-tools, we highly suggest utilizing the `pairtree_prefix` file for schemes such as `ark:/`.
-When not using the`pairtree_prefix` file, denote the pairtree ID with `pt://`, so an ID should looke like `pt://ID`.
+When using pt-tools, we highly suggest utilizing a pairtree prefix for schemes such as `ark:/`.
+When not using a defined prefix, denote the pairtree ID with `pt://`, so an ID should look like `pt://ID`.
 This prefix will be stripped from an ID before interacting with  the pairtree.
-If no prefix is provided in the `pairtree_prefix` file and attached to the ID or `pt://` is not used, an error will be thrown.
+If no prefix is provided attached to the ID or `pt://` is not used, an error will be thrown.

 ## Installation